 9. Become a virtual assistant

-Are you super organised and love working behind the scenes?
+Are you super organized and love working behind the scenes?
 If so, you might be the perfect candidate to start a virtual assistant (VA) business.

 Why become a VA?

 - Work with your ideal client.
-Even if you don’t know at the start, over time, you’ll find out who you love working with and what you love to do for them.
-You can evolve your online business idea to cater to those preferences.
+Even if you don’t know at the start, over time you’ll find out who you love working with and what you love to do for them.
+You can evolve your business to cater to those preferences.

-- Grow your online business idea into a network of VAs.
+- Grow your business into a network of VAs.
 If you become too busy or have growth goals, you can hire and train VAs to work under you and increase profits.